John Adams Sr.: Career

 In 1720, Adams purchased a farm in what is now Quincy, Massachusetts (then called the "north precinct" of Braintree, Massachusetts).
 The location of his farm, and where his children were born, is now part of Adams National Historical Park.
 This saltbox house, a simple and common dwelling characterized by its sloping roof, is operated by the National Park Service as the John Adams Birthplace (named after his son), and is open to the public.
 On December 19, 1960, the birthplace was designated a National Historic Landmark.
 The future President lived here with his parents on the farm until 1764, when he married Abigail Smith.
-It is a few feet from the John Quincy Adams Birthplace (named after his grandson).
 His house lay at an angle to the road.
+Adams also owned the adjacent home, now the John Quincy Adams Birthplace, which he leased to his niece, Ann Adams Savil, and her husband Dr. Elisha Savil through the late 1740s, into which the future President would move with his wife and live through the Revolution.

 Adams was primarily a farmer during the growing season, and also worked as a shoemaker, for which he earned "hard money" as a trade during the winters.
 He was a freeholder, who owned rather than rented his land.
 He was proud of being a landowner and felt that land was a good investment, only once selling land: ten acres to pay for his son John Adams' Harvard education.

 Adams was also a deacon in his church, a lieutenant in the Massachusetts colonial militia, a tax collector, and a selectman of the Town of Braintree (for 20 years).
 He was a Congregationalist (that is, Puritan) deacon.
 The younger John Adams wrote of the religion his father was so passionate for, "[they are] bearers of freedom, a cause that still had holy urgency."
 The future president was first known by reputation as the "dutiful son of Deacon John".

 As a selectman or town councilman, for 20 years, he supervised the poor house, schools, and roads.
 His wife forced him to resign as selectman after a "family row" over his taking in a destitute young female.
 A leading local man, other men would stop by "Deacon John's house" to discuss business or religion.
 He even received a visit from Punkapaug and Neponset Indian chiefs.

-Adams attended Harvard College, and sent his eldest son there as well.
+Adams older brother Joseph Adams III attended Harvard College, and Deacon John wanted his eldest son to attend there as well.
 He did not want his son to be a farmer, but rather, a minister.

 Although he was a simple man who "never set foot outside of New England," his son John Adams was proud of his father, praising him in private correspondence to Benjamin Rush as well as in his public obituary, which he wrote on the back of his father's will.
 The president praised his father and paternal ancestors as "independent country gentlemen," who had not gone bankrupt, did not gamble, and had never committed fraud.